wvmillen/comp423-course-notes/docs/tutorials/rust-setup.md

     git add README.md
     git commit -m "Inital commit with README.md"
 ```
+#### Create a Github repository
+1. Log into your github account and create a new repository with the name as **rust-intro**.
+2. Do not Intialize the README.md, we will create this later
+3. Click `Create Repository`

 #### Link your repository to Github
 1. Add repository as a remote, replacing `<your-username>` as your Github username.
 ```{.yaml .copy}